Plural voting: Ireland

+In Ireland plural voting was used off and on prior to 1937.
+For a time an Irish voter could vote both in a geographic district and as a university graduate in a university constituency.
+Irish university constituencies elected members to the House of Commons of the United Kingdom (1918–1921), to the House of Commons of Southern Ireland (1921), and to the Dáil Éireann (1922–1937).

-Plural voting for Dáil elections was abolished by the Electoral Act 1923: electors could be registered in only one constituency: the constituency in which he or she was ordinarily resident; the constituency in which he or she occupied business premises; or one of two university constituencies.
-University constituencies were abolished at the 1937 general election.
-University constituencies were recreated in 1938 for the Seanad Éireann, the upper house of the Oireachtas (the Irish legislature).
-Graduates of Dublin University and the National University are entitled to vote in these constituencies in addition to exercising their normal vote for Dáil Éireann, the lower house of the Oireachtas, and may vote in both constituencies if entitled.
+The Electoral Act 1923 abolished plural voting for the lower house (Dáil) elections.
+Thereafter electors could be registered in only one constituency, whether it was the constituency in which he or she was ordinarily resident; the constituency in which he or she occupied business premises; or one of two university constituencies.
+The Dáil university constituencies were abolished at the 1937 general election.

+In 1938, University constituencies came into use for election of the Seanad Éireann, Ireland's upper house.
+Graduates of Dublin University and the National University are entitled to vote in these constituencies.
+However this is not plural voting as there are no other ways to vote for the upper house, whose members are mostly indirectly chosen.
+But there is inequality in voting rights-in addition to casting a vote in the university constituency, university graduates are allowed to also cast a vote for Dáil Éireann, the lower house of the Oireachtas, if entitled, while other voters have just the Dáil vote.

-The Local Government (Dublin) Act 1930, passed by the Cumann na nGaedheal government, provided that Dublin City Council would comprise 30 popularly elected "ordinary members" and five "commercial members" elected by business ratepayers (individuals or corporate persons).
-The commercial members were elected in a single five-member constituency.
-They were elected by single transferable vote but with each elector casting one ballot or up to six ballots, depending on the tax amount they paid.
+The Local Government (Dublin) Act 1930, passed by the Cumann na nGaedheal government, provided that Dublin City Council would comprise 30 "ordinary members" elected by general voters and five "commercial members" elected by business ratepayers (individuals or corporate persons).
+The commercial members were elected in a single five-member constituency by a version of single transferable vote that gave each elector anywhere from one ballot to six ballots, depending on the tax amount they paid.
 The commercial members were abolished in 1935 by the Fianna Fáil government.

 Inland fisheries boards prior to 2010 were elected by holders of fishing licences, who until 1980 had varying numbers of votes depending on the cost of their licences.

 New Zealand

 Plural voting, also referred to as "dual voting", was abolished in New Zealand in 1889 for general elections.
-However, it is still permitted in some local elections, such as Auckland Council.
+It is still permitted in elections of the Auckland Council and other local bodies.